hbs-rcs/remote_learning/for_instructors.md

    expectations/norms.
 Do show students the difference between Speaker and Gallery Views (so each can choose one&#39;s preferred setting) and other settings that might help with the remote learning experience.

+1. Final suggestions for your successful class:
+   * Remember to look at the camera.
+   * If you are fighting with something they cannot see, explain what you are doing, as they might think their connection is frozen.
+   * Try to laugh off problems.
+These happen to everyone, and this will help the Students be less self-conscious as well!
+   * Break every hour; and for breaks and exercises, use an on-screen timer so all attendees know how much time remains.
+Reconvene the class by saying &#39;hello&#39;.

 ### Day of Class - Questions &amp; Exercises